bahmutov/cyclope/README.md

 // https://github.com/bahmutov/cyclope
 import { savePageIfTestFailed } from 'cyclope'
 afterEach(() => {
   savePageIfTestFailed()
-    // in case part of assets in your project is broken savePageIfTestFailed({ ignoreFailed: true })
+  // in case part of assets in your project is broken savePageIfTestFailed({ ignoreFailedAssets: true }) })
-})
 ```